function61/certificate-authority/README.md

 You have to import this root certificate to all of your devices that you want to trust accessing services backed by the server certs that you'll be signing with this project.

-You can import this certificate in Windows by:
+Import this root certificate in Windows:

-- clicking on the .crt file
+- Click on the .crt file
 - Install Certificate
 - Storate Location: Local Machine
 - Place all certificates in the following store: Trusted Root Certification Authorities